coolinmc6/design-ux-ui/README.md

 		* [https://uxplanet.org/gestalt-theory-for-ux-design-principle-of-proximity-e56b136d52d1](https://uxplanet.org/gestalt-theory-for-ux-design-principle-of-proximity-e56b136d52d1)
 - Understanding User Needs
 	+ Create a checklist / cheatsheet on conducting a good interview (pre-interview prep, in-interview tips, and post-interview analysis).
 It doesn't have to be long but a good breakdown by each step. **Do this after the task above the user-testing experience.** It sounds like the task above from Intro to User Experience is similar.
 Why?* I can use this as a general guide forever.
 I'd also like to have something for employees to keep as a guide to create some minimum standards.
+- UX Design: From Concept to Wireframe
+	+ Create a Toolkit based on the [four main parts of design](https://github.com/coolinmc6/design-ux-ui/blob/master/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md#l2-design-process---an-overview).
+Describe each of the main parts and how to perform them effectively.

 ## Links to Explore